rajsoni06/ProTrack/README.md

 ## 📜 Project Overview

-_A task management app, where users can organize their personal and team-based tasks, track progress, and share task updates.
+_A Real-Time Feedback Dashboard app, where users can organize their personal and team-based tasks, track progress, and share task updates.
 Users can manage their task boards with features to create, edit, assign, and delete tasks for themselves and other members._

 <p align="center">Register Page</p>
 <a style="" href="https://task-management-org.vercel.app/login">